Marriage contract no. 241: Österreich - Bayern

 Contract content

 Preamble (fol.
-1r-4r): Courtship declared by Joseph and his parents, Emperor Franz I and Empress Maria Theresa; dowry, donatio propter nuptias, morning gift, dowager’s residence, dowager’s livelihood etc. named as subjects of negotiation; authorised negotiators of both parties designated
+1r-4r): Marriage proposal by Joseph and his parents, Emperor Francis I and Empress Maria Theresa, announced; dowry, donation propter nuptias, morning gift, widow’s residence, widow’s pension, etc. named as subjects of negotiation, authorised negotiators for both parties named

-Article 1: (fol 4r-4v): Marriage agreed, Maria Josepha’s consent proclaimed, betrothal declared, papal dispensation obtained because of the degree of kinship
+Article 1: (fol.
+4r-4v): Marriage agreed, Maria Josepha’s consent expressed, engagement announced, papal dispensation obtained due to the degree of kinship between the bride and groom

 Article 2 (fol.
-4v-5r): Dowry fixed at 30.000 ducats, payment to Vienna in two instalments, receipt ensured, trousseau and furnishings regulated
+4v-5r): Dowry or marriage settlement set at 30,000 ducats, payment to be made in Vienna in two instalments, receipt guaranteed, bride’s trousseau or dowry appropriate to her status arranged

-Article 3 (5r-5v): in return for dowry: regulation of formal renunciation of Maria Josepha’s maternal, fraternal and paternal inheritance for herself and her heirs, according to Electoral Bavarian custom; exception in the event of extinction of the House of Bavaria in the male line
+Article 3 (5r-5v): In return for the dowry: Maria Josepha formally renounces her maternal, fraternal and paternal inheritance for herself and her heirs, in accordance with Bavarian custom; exception in the event of the extinction of the House of Bavaria in the male line regulated.

 Article 4 (fol.
-5v-6r): donatio propter nuptias of 30.000 ducats and morning gift of 10.000 ducats assured, resulting in a total sum of 70.000 ducats; investment in Bohemia and Upper and Lower Austria, dower mentioned, sustenance of the bride during the marriage fixed at 30.000 guilders per year, rights of disposal and payment regulated
+5v-6r): A donation propter nuptias of 30,000 ducats and a morning gift of 10,000 ducats are guaranteed, resulting in a total sum of 70,000 ducats; investments in Bohemia and Upper and Lower Austria are regulated, a widow’s dower is mentioned, the bride’s maintenance during the marriage is set at 30,000 guilders per annum, rights of disposal and payment are regulated

 Article 5 (fol.
-6v-7v): If Joseph dies before Maria Josepha, she receives the right to dispose of and possess the dowry, the property she brought into the marriage and property that is granted to her in Joseph’s will or that she acquired during the marriage; in addition: use of the donatio propter nuptias and morning gift; interest on the total sum at 5% and annual interest payment to the widow; right of possession of Austrian house jewels that were entrusted to her is reserved to the House of Habsburg: Return against payment of 50.000 gulden to Maria Josepha
+6v-7v): If Joseph dies before Maria Josepha, she shall receive rights of disposal and ownership over the dowry, the property she brought into the marriage, which is to be recorded in an inventory, and property awarded to her in Joseph’s will or acquired by her during the marriage; in addition: use of the donation propter nuptias and morning gift guaranteed; interest on the total sum at five per cent and annual interest payments to the widow are regulated; ownership of Austrian household jewels that were left to her remains with the House of Habsburg: surrender in return for payment of 50,000 guilders to Maria Josepha is regulated

 Article 6 (fol.
-7v-8r): Dower regulated (Castle Linz or a comparable estate of her choice in the Austrian hereditary lands); maintenance and furnishing of the dowager’s residence regulated; after moving into the dower, Maria Josepha is responsible for maintenance; if the dowager’s residence is destroyed by war or fire: replacement assured
+7v-8r): Linz Castle or a comparable property of her choice in the Austrian hereditary lands guaranteed as a widow’s dower; repair and trousseau of the dower residence in accordance with her rank regulated; after moving into the dower residence, Maria Josepha is responsible for its maintenance; if the dower residence is destroyed by war or fire, replacement in accordance with her rank is guaranteed

 Article 7 (fol.
-8r-9r): Dowager´s livelihood regulated (60.000 gulden yearly), which is offset against interest from the investment of the dowry, donatio propter nuptias and morning gift: she receives the sum regardless of whether children have been born of the marriage and as long as she does not remarry; insurance and imperial confirmation of the sustenaance sum; quarterly instalment payment by special prescription pledged, further assurances mentioned
+8r-9r): Maintenance of the widow at 60,000 guilders per annum, which, however, is to be offset against interest from the investment of the dowry, donation propter nuptias and morning gift: she receives the sum regardless of whether children have been born from the marriage and as long as she does not remarry; insurance and imperial confirmation of the maintenance sum promised; Quarterly instalments guaranteed by special prescription, further assurances mentioned

 Article 9 (fol.
-10r-11v): If Maria Josepha dies before Joseph and there are children from the marriage, they and their maternal inheritance remain under paternal supervision; if there are no living children: reversion of Maria Josepha’s property to her closest Bavarian heirs, provided there is no other testamentary provision; preparation of an inventory of her property; lifelong usufruct of dowry of 30.000 ducats for Joseph; after his death: reversion to Bavaria, provided Maria Josepha leaves no other testamentary provision; reciprocal compliance assured, notarisation and signing regulated; ratification agreed for after the marriage
+10r-11v): If Maria Josepha dies before Joseph and there are children from the marriage, they shall remain under their father’s supervision, together with their maternal inheritance; if there are no living children: Maria Josepha’s property shall revert to her closest Bavarian heirs, unless otherwise stipulated in her will; An inventory of her property is to be drawn up; Joseph is guaranteed lifelong use of a dowry of 30,000 ducats; after his death, this will revert to Bavaria, unless Maria Josepha leaves other testamentary provisions; mutual compliance is guaranteed, notarisation and signing are regulated; ratification after the marriage is agreed.

 Regulations on inheritance law

-Article 3 (5r-5v): in return for dowry: regulation of formal renunciation of Maria Josepha’s maternal, fraternal and paternal inheritance for herself and her heirs, according to Electoral Bavarian custom; exception in the event of extinction of the House of Bavaria in the male line
+Article 3 (5r-5v): In return for the dowry: Maria Josepha formally renounces her maternal, fraternal and paternal inheritance for herself and her heirs, in accordance with Bavarian custom; exception in the event of the extinction of the House of Bavaria in the male line regulated.

 Article 5 (fol.
-6v-7v): If Joseph dies before Maria Josepha, she receives the right to dispose of and possess the dowry, the property she brought into the marriage and property that is granted to her in Joseph’s will or that she acquired during the marriage; in addition: use of the donatio propter nuptias and morning gift; interest on the total sum at 5% and annual interest payment to the widow; right of possession of Austrian house jewels that were entrusted to her is reserved to the House of Habsburg: Return against payment of 50.000 gulden to Maria Josepha
+6v-7v): If Joseph dies before Maria Josepha, she shall receive rights of disposal and ownership over the dowry, the property she brought into the marriage, which is to be recorded in an inventory, and property awarded to her in Joseph’s will or acquired by her during the marriage; in addition: use of the donation propter nuptias and morning gift guaranteed; interest on the total sum at five per cent and annual interest payments to the widow are regulated; ownership of Austrian household jewels that were left to her remains with the House of Habsburg: surrender in return for payment of 50,000 guilders to Maria Josepha is regulated

 Article 9 (fol.
-10r-11v): If Maria Josepha dies before Joseph and there are children from the marriage, they and their maternal inheritance remain under paternal supervision; if there are no living children: reversion of Maria Josepha’s property to her closest Bavarian heirs, provided there is no other testamentary provision; preparation of an inventory of her property; lifelong usufruct of dowry of 30.000 ducats for Joseph; after his death: reversion to Bavaria, provided Maria Josepha leaves no other testamentary provision […]
+10r-11v): If Maria Josepha dies before Joseph and there are children from the marriage, they shall remain under their father’s supervision, together with their maternal inheritance; if there are no living children: Maria Josepha’s property shall revert to her closest Bavarian heirs, unless otherwise stipulated in her will; An inventory of her property is to be drawn up; Joseph is guaranteed lifelong use of a dowry of 30,000 ducats; after his death, this will revert to Bavaria, unless Maria Josepha leaves other testamentary provisions; mutual compliance is guaranteed, notarisation and signing are regulated; ratification after the marriage is agreed.

 Ratifications, confirmations, approvals